Most automobile accidents that end up in litigation are disputed liability

 Most automobile accidents that end up in litigation are disputed liability.
 These accidents sound like this: the subrogated carrier’s insured is adamant that he had the green light; or, the other driver defendant is adamant the insured merged into his/her lane.
 Of course, the other driver defendant disputes the insured’s account and states the complete opposite.
 This is a regular occurrence.
 Both drivers cannot be correct.
 What do you typically do?
 You look to see if a police report was prepared.

-Under Ohio law, a police report is hearsay (in other words inadmissible) unless it meets one of the exceptions enumerated in the rules of evidence.
+A police report is hearsay (in other words inadmissible) unless it meets one of the exceptions enumerated in the rules of evidence

 You get the police report and to your delight, you see the investigating police officer determined the defendant driver was at fault and cited him/her.
 The investigating police officer interviewed each driver and determined the defendant driver merged into the insured’s lane.
 The investigating officer cites the defendant driver with failure to operate his/her vehicle in the marked lanes.
 The subrogated carrier believes they have the “smoking gun” to prevail.
 Unfortunately, the citation in the police report is a red herring and is not admissible.
 Unless, of course, the defendant driver pleads guilty or is found guilty after a trial.
 For sake of this article, the defendant driver pleads no contest.